dede-08/dede-08/README.md

 ###

-<p align="left">Backend-focused developer specialized in Java & Spring Boot, building scalable REST APIs and secure authentication systems.
-Experienced in Angular and React for modern frontends.
-Passionate about clean architecture and continuously learning to deliver value through technology.</p>
+<p align="left">Backend-focused Software Engineer specializing in Java, Spring Boot, Spring Security, and PostgreSQL.
+Experienced in developing secure REST APIs, authentication systems with JWT, and scalable backend architectures.
+Comfortable building modern frontends with Angular and React to deliver complete full-stack applications.
+Passionate about clean architecture, software design, and continuously learning new technologies.
+Currently interested in Backend Development, Microservices, Cloud, and Software Architecture.</p>

 ###